kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 > Is there any etiquette or expectation for how much coding help one can ask for when taking up an issue and contributing?

 What a good question!
-Imagine yourself feeling pretty psyched to take on a Hacktoberfest issue and when you start to d
+Imagine yourself feeling pretty psyched to take on a Hacktoberfest issue and when you start to dig around, understand the codebase, you start to realize there could be several solutions and are starting to feel intimidated.

+Is it OK to ask for help?
+Would that be rude to the maintainers?

+The short answers are **Y
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQxMDkwODQ3M119
+eyJoaXN0b3J5IjpbLTYxOTYxOTYxM119
 -->